ADDRESSING VIRTUAL WORKPLACE SEXUAL HARASSMENT

 Following are a few essentials for organisations to take action so that virtual sexual harassment is addressed correctly and accorded the attention it deserves:

 • Spread awareness.
-All staff, including top-level personnel such as managers and supervisors should be made aware through POSH training, webinars and workshops what behaviours constitutes harassment, unacceptable practices, how to prevent it, how to report it, and clear consequences for those of accused of it.
+All staff, including top-level personnel such as managers and supervisors, should be made aware through POSH training, webinars and workshops what behaviours constitute harassment, unacceptable practices, how to prevent it, how to report it, and clear consequences for those accused of it.

 • Provide access to help.
 Reporting sexual harassment can be a daunting task.
 Destigmatising and normalising the process of reporting sexual harassment is part of building a culture of a safe workplace environment.
 Having a quick, efficient and secure system through which steps can be taken to protect victims and hold perpetrators accountable is important.
 Providing necessary help including access to counselling and other mental health resources is essential.